dlipovetsky/cluster-api/docs/control-plane-management.md

 1. To support a newer version of Kubernetes, each control plane replica is replaced, in a rolling sequence, by a control plane replica with newer packages.
 (In practice, replicas can be upgraded in place, but Cluster API has decided to support replace upgrades only.)
 1. The control plane is deleted.

+Let's look in more detail at each event.
+For simplicitly, the following assumes topology A.

 ### Create

 1. Create a fixed API endpoint.